2015 Greek bailout referendum: Aftermath

-Three days following the no vote of the referendum, the Athens government "formally asked for a three-year bailout from the eurozone's rescue fund [on 8 July 2015] and pledged to start implementing some economic-policy overhauls" beginning by mid-July 2015.
+Three days after the referendum the government "formally asked for a three-year bailout from the Eurozone's rescue fund [on 8 July 2015] and pledged to start implementing some economic-policy overhauls" by mid-July 2015.
 European finance leaders scheduled a "crisis summit" on 12 July to consider the request.
-The Greek request includes a "drastic turnaround" for Prime Minister Tsipras regarding "pension cuts, tax increases and other austerity measures."
+The Greek request was a "drastic turnaround" for Prime Minister Tsipras regarding "pension cuts, tax increases and other austerity measures."